chouzar/chip/README.md

 Feature-wise this is near beign complete.
 Still planning to integrate:

-- [x] Adjust the API to be more in-line with other Registry libraries like elixir's Registry, erlang's pg or Syn.
+- [X] Adjust the API to be more in-line with other Registry libraries like elixir's Registry, erlang's pg or Syn.
-- [x] Document modules.
+- [X] Document modules.
-- [x] Basic test case scenarios.
+- [X] Basic test case scenarios.
 - [X] Should play well with gleam style of supervisors.
 - [X] Document guides and use-cases.
 - [X] Build a benchmark that measures performance.
-- [ ] Build a benchmark that measures memory consuption.
+- [X] Build a benchmark that measures memory consuption.
-- [ ] Implement an ETS backend.
+- [X] Implement an ETS backend.
-- [ ] Benchmark in-process backend vs ETS backend.
+- [X] Benchmark in-process backend vs ETS backend.

+Couple of adjustments and cleanup left for V1!

 ## Previous Art